terrycojones/daudin/README.md

 /tmp
 ```

-*Warning*: I don't really like these special commands! `pysh` is 99.9% pure
+*Warning*: I don't really like these special commands! `daudin` is 99.9% pure
 Python and doesn't absolutely require these kinds of hacks (which in this
 case actually break some infrequently used syntax, such as entering a
 multi-line value using Python's `%` operator if you happen to have a